-There are various studies that link between the use of Virtual lab and Real labs such as research conducted by Tatli and Ayas (2013), which describes that "Virtual chemistry labs are slightly more effective than Real labs, both of which show the achievement and ability of students to recognize laboratory equipment".
+There are various studies that link between the use of Virtual lab and Real labs such as research conducted by Tatli and Ayas (2013), which describes that "Virtual chemistry labs are slightly more effective than Real labs, both of which show the achievement and ability 28 students to recognize laboratory equipment".
 Another study was conducted by Aprilia (2015) which states that there is an influence of the PBL learning model using Real media labs and Virtual labs.
 From mean of cognitive learning achievement of students using learning PBL Virtual laboratories (71.25%) better than student using PBL learning with Real lab (58.75%).
-In addition, this study was also supported by Kusnadi et al. (2013) which showed a difference in the learning outcomes of chemistry by using a virtual laboratory (73.9%) slightly higher than that of Real lab (70.8%).
+In addition, this study was also supported by Kusnadi et al. (2013) which showed a difference in the learning outcomes of chemistry by using a virtual laboratory (73.
+33) slightly higher than that of Real lab (70.8%).
 Sugiharti, and SK Hasibuan, 2017) show that there is influence of inquiry learning model by using real laboratory and virtual laboratory on students' chemical learning result on reaction rate material with F count>F table i.e. 28.6367>3.99

 Chemistry is one of the subjects given in SMA / MA.
 Chemistry studies mostly contain abstract concepts and are memorative, calculating, thus requiring a good understanding of the concepts (Aprialisa & Mahdian, 2010).
 Thermochemical material other than related to life also uses a lot of calculation concepts so that students are expected to better use numerical skills in thermochemical learning.
-Numerical ability is a special ability in counting, so that numerical ability affects the ability of students to understand and solve the problem of calculation.
+Numerical ability is a special ability in counting, so that numerical ability affects the ability of students to unde 12 nd and solve the problem of calculation.
 However, the numerical ability of students is different.
 There are students who have high numerical ability and low.
 Students who have high numerical ability will work better in numeracy while students with low numerical skills will have difficulty in counting (Cahyono et al., 2016).
 Numerical ability is intended to make numerical operation speed accuracy (Addition, Reduction, Multiplication and Division).
-Numerical abilities in this case include: numerical justification, numerical logic, numerical computation, numerical ability is the ability possessed by a person to use numbers to calculate and change the problem of story description into figures which can then be calculated.
+Numerical abilities in this case include: numerical justification, numerical logic, numerical computation, numerical estimation, and data representation (Abed et al., 2016).
+Irawan and Kencanawaty (2016) mentioned that numerical ability is the ability possessed by a person to use numbers to calculate and change the problem of story description into figures which can then be calculated.

-Research by Fatoke et al. (2013) shows that learning problem solving and numerical ability of students can improve chemical performance.
-So it is recommended that teachers should consider the numerical ability of students in the teaching-learning process to effectively deliver their lessons in order to improve students' performance in chemistry.
-The result of numerical ability study has also been done by Ayodele (2014) that numerical ability of students is one of the predictors in chemistry learning where teacher instructional, time and numerical ability of students when calculated accounted for 63.9% of total variance (R = 0.639, p < 0.05).
+Research by Fatoke et al. (2013) shows that learning problem solving and numerical ability of students c $\frac{15}{15}$ improve chemical performance.
+So it is recommended that teachers should consider the numerical ability of students in the teaching-learning process to effectively deliver their lessons in order to improve students' $\frac{15}{15}$ rformance in chemistry.
+The result of numerical ability study has also been done by Ayodele (2 $\frac{15}{15}$) that numerical ability of students is one of the predictors in chemistry learning where teacher instructional, time and numerical ability of students when calculated accounted for 63.9% of total variance (R = 0.639, p < 0.05).